• Courses

 #2.
 GTAG supports only several Google’s products.
 GTM supports much more.

 Gtag.js is used by tools like Google Analytics or Google Ads.
 It is a library that (after it is installed on a website) can load tracking codes related to the aforementioned platforms.
-But what if you want to also install Facebook Pixel, and track conversions with Twitter pixel?
+But what if you also want to install Facebook Pixel and track conversions with Twitter Pixel?

 • Google Analytics

-• Facebook Pixel
+• Facebook (Meta) Pixel

 • Microsoft Ads conversion tracking